Get out of chronic wrist pain and get your life back

 Your tendons, once organized and strong like a thick rope, are now weak, disorganized, and frayed.

-Your body floods the area with pain and inflammation, cutting off the blood supply, and without blood flow, your tendons can't get the nutrients they desperately need to heal.
+Your body floods the area with pain and inflammation, limiting the blood flow your tendons desperately need to heal.

-Without these nutrients, your tendons enter a state of chronic degeneration, where the body is physically unable to repair all the damage that has piled up without your help.
+Without proper blood flow, your tendons enter a state of chronic degeneration, where the body is physically unable to repair all the damage that has piled up without your help.

 At this stage, your body panics and takes a shortcut that makes it 10x worse.